 Clear your browser cache and go back to your website.
 If the WSOD is gone, then you’re dealing with an issue related to a change in your .htaccess file.
 If you have a backup, restore it.
 Otherwise, you can use the standard WP .htaccess file as described here.

-Alternatively, now that your admin screen is back, you can also navigate to Settings > Permalinks and click Save Changes.
+Alternatively, now that your admin portal is back, you can also navigate to Settings > Permalinks and click Save Changes.
 WordPress will create a new .htaccess file in your site’s root directory.

 Internal Server Error